bjyoung/Level-Up/Coding Style Guides/Kotlin Style Guide.md

 ### Braces

-- Not required for `when` branches and `if` statements which have no more than one `else` branch and which fit on a single line
+- Not required for `when` branches and `if` statements which have at most one `else` branch and which fit on a single line

 ```kotlin
 if (condition()) return